Kitware/CMake/Modules/readme.txt

 FindXXX.cmake module should look for the package and complain without error if the module is not found.

-A package can be provide sub-components.
+A package can provide sub-components.
 Those components can be listed after the COMPONENTS (or REQUIRED) or OPTIONAL_COMPONENTS keywords.
 The set of all listed components will be specified in a XXX_FIND_COMPONENTS variable.